tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 ASCII silly question, get a silly ANSI. 🤖
+⚡ AI Joke of the Day: 🤖 Hey, wanna hear a joke?
+Parsing HTML with regex. 🤖

 ---